mubarakalmehairbi/ToUI/README.md

 # Overview
-ToUI is a Python framework for creating user interfaces (web apps and desktop apps) from HTML (and CSS) code easily.
+ToUI is a Python framework for creating user interfaces (web apps and desktop apps) from HTML code easily.
 It allows you to call your Python functions from HTML.
 No JavaScript knowledge is required, but some knowledge of HTML is usually required.

 # Why ToUI